Core care

 Flamingo Flower typically blooms in Irregular with flowers in Red.
 Reliable light and watering improve bloom performance.

 Flamingo Flower grows best in Bright Indirect light and can tolerate medium conditions.
-Keep light consistent for stronger growth and flowering.
+Keep Flamingo Flower light consistent for stronger growth and flowering.

 Flamingo Flower is listed as Toxic for pets and Toxic for humans.
-Keep it out of reach when ingestion is a concern.
+Keep Flamingo Flower out of reach when ingestion is a concern.

 Flamingo Flower typically blooms in Irregular with flowers in Red.
 Reliable light and watering improve bloom performance.